Toyota Avalon Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your Toyota Avalon
+A guide to repairs, service, and maintenance costs for your Toyota Avalon

 On higher mileage vehicles, an engine misfire may develop and/or the Check Engine Light may illuminate due to a failed ignition coil.
 It is not uncommon to replace all the coils when the first one fails in order to prevent return trips to the repair shop.